trennlinie

 Fletch: "No, no. We wouldn't have him, never.
 There's no chance, you know, because we wouldn't have him back.
 Because Alan's too ... we're so friendly with Alan, you know.
 Alan's rooted now, and we don't need Vince."[29]

-All this led to a certain frustration concerning the media.
+All this led to a sense of frustration concerning the media.

 Alan: "Also it's only the journalist's view of us, so whatever we say always gets distorted, so what people are reading about us is often incorrect.
 In a way, being misinterpreted is worse than being misquoted because misinterpretation can destroy your whole point of view!"